Charles-1791/knowledge_base/programming_language_notes/go_programming_language_read_notes.md

 ## Interface
 ### Comparing two interface
-Two interface values `a` and `b` are comparable using == or != if:
+For two interface values `a` and `b`, a == b iff:
 - They hold the same dynamic type

-- The underlying dynamic values are comparable
+- The underlying dynamic values are comparable and equal to each other

 **Panic danger**:

-If the dynamic value is not comparable, comparing interfaces will panic at runtime. `Maps`, `slices`, and `functions` are not comparable.
-Comparing them directly using `==` or `!=` can be detected by compiler, but wrapping them in interfaces and comparing will panic.
+If the underlying dynamic value is not comparable, comparing two interfaces results in panic at runtime.
+To be more specific, `Maps`, `slices`, and `functions` are not comparable - doing so can be detected by compiler.
+However, by wrapping them in interfaces, comparison can bypass compiler's check, resulting in panic.

 ### Comparing with nil
 An interface has two component under the hood: